A HISTORY OF ENGLAND IN THE MIDDLE AGES

 His son, Henry V, succeeded him.
 This king claimed the throne of France and in 1415 he went to war.
 On 25 October 1415 the English longbow men won a great victory over the French at Agincourt.
 In 1416 the Battle of the Seine gave the English control of the Channel.
 Henry was a hero to his people. however he was cruel.
 He used cruelty to try and force the French into submission.
 In 1418 Henry captured Caen and his men massacred 2,000 civilians.
 Henry once said 'war without fire is like sausage without mustard'.

-In 1419 Henry V captured Rouen, the capital of Normandy and by the treaty of Troyes, 1420, he was recognised as heir to the French throne.
+In 1419 Henry V captured Rouen, the capital of Normandy and by the treaty of Troyes, 1420, he was recognized as heir to the French throne.
 However Henry died in 1422.

 Moreover after his death the French began to win the war.
 In 1429 Joan of Arc lifted the siege of Orleans.
 This proved to be a turning point and afterwards English fortunes waned.